 Thank you for upgrading from mccPILOTLOG to CrewLounge PILOTLOG.

-This article explains the different steps you need to take, in order to migrate your database and images from mccPILOTLOG to CrewLounge PILOTLOG :
+This article explains the different steps you must take to migrate :

 Step 1 - Register

 Create your free user account with CrewLounge AERO.
 With a single account, you can use all apps of the CrewLounge AERO suite.

 Should you already have a CrewLounge AERO user account for another application, like CrewLounge CONNECT, you can skip this step.